 Looking for a new culinary adventure to go on with your little ones?
 If you’ve already made things like pizza and maybe even simple brownies with your children, you might be looking for something a little different.
 So why not teach them how to make ice cream?
 There’s nothing kids love more than sweets and desserts, so the prospect of homemade ice cream is bound to get them excited.

-Making homemade ice cream
+Activities for kids: Making homemade ice cream

 The best thing about learning how to make homemade ice cream is that you have control over what goes into it.
 Ice cream is a delicious sweet treat that many of us love, but it doesn’t have to be unhealthy – this ice cream recipe is packed with fresh fruit and no added sugar.

 If you’re worried about the vanilla layer, you can try swapping the double cream for coconut cream and whip up a healthier version of condensed milk in your blender – it’s really up to you.
-This recipe also slices neatly up into lollies that your little ones can eat with their hands, making the end result even more fun!
+This recipe also slices neatly up into lollies that your little ones can eat using their hands, making the end result even more fun!

-How to make ice cream lollies
+How to make homemade ice cream lollies

 To get started on this recipe, make sure you have everything ready and prepare the work surface.
 Remember: little ones should always be supervised when helping in the kitchen.
 Make sure you are in control of sharp implements – like knives – as well as gadgets and sources of heat, including the oven.